glasnt/talks/2015_08_SydPHP/slides.md

 # Go to rule: There's nothing wrong with being nice. <!-- .slide: class="center" -->

 Note: the ability to openly communicate is one facet of opensource that makes it amazing

+They've put in the effort to make a solution that's usefulness is expiring

+Help make their solution timeless.

 ---